 Glomerular Filtration Rate (GFR) Calculator

-Estimate kidney filtration using CKD-EPI 2021, MDRD, Cockcroft-Gault, and cystatin C equations.
-Includes CKD staging context, albuminuria categories, and equation comparison for medication-review or referral discussions.
+Estimate kidney filtration with CKD-EPI, MDRD, Cockcroft-Gault, and cystatin C equations.
+Includes CKD stage context, albuminuria, and equation comparison for medication review or referral discussions.

 About the Glomerular Filtration Rate (GFR) Calculator

-The Glomerular Filtration Rate (GFR) Calculator estimates kidney filtration with four commonly used equations: CKD-EPI 2021, MDRD, Cockcroft-Gault, and CKD-EPI cystatin C. eGFR is widely used for CKD staging and medication review, but it remains an estimate rather than a direct measurement of filtration.
+The Glomerular Filtration Rate (GFR) Calculator estimates kidney filtration with four commonly used equations: CKD-EPI, MDRD, Cockcroft-Gault, and CKD-EPI cystatin C. eGFR is widely used for CKD staging and medication review, but it remains an estimate rather than a direct measurement of filtration.

-The 2021 CKD-EPI creatinine equation removed the race coefficient used in earlier versions after National Kidney Foundation (NKF) and American Society of Nephrology (ASN) Task Force recommendations.
-It is now the default reporting equation in many settings and a common current standard for adult creatinine-based eGFR.
+The CKD-EPI creatinine equation revision used on this page removed the race coefficient used in earlier versions after National Kidney Foundation (NKF) and American Society of Nephrology (ASN) Task Force recommendations.
+It is widely used for adult creatinine-based eGFR reporting.

 This calculator can organize CKD stage, albuminuria category, and equation comparison in one place.
-Medication dosing, referral decisions, and CKD diagnosis should still be confirmed against current guidelines, repeat testing, and the clinical context.
+Medication dosing, referral decisions, and CKD diagnosis should still be confirmed against guideline review, repeat testing, and the clinical context.

 Equation choice can matter near staging and dosing thresholds, and side-by-side comparison can make those differences easier to see.
 The calculator is best used as a structured reference and discussion aid rather than a substitute for lab reporting, repeat measurements, or clinician judgment.